yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 transactions (used during the transaction assembly process, can be called several times before a real transaction that meets the requirements is assembled).
 Any display change would be nice, so the user is able to notice that Ledger is performing some tasks.

-- When the transaction is finished with error (e.g., some security assertion fails), user should be notified on the screen and optionally asked for confirmation to continue in a normal operation.
-The attacker thus cannot just flash the error message over short period of time without user noticing.
+- When the transaction is finished with error (e.g., some security assertion fails), the user should be notified on the screen and optionally asked for confirmation to continue in normal operation.
+The attacker thus cannot just flash the error message over a short period of time without the user noticing.

 - Some other attacks we considered require more transaction openings so limiting it by requiring the confirmation lowers the attack surface significantly.